mharunarrashid/Technical-writing/User_manual.md

 ### **LIMITED WARRANTY**

-The warranty obligations of Kramer Electronics for this product are limited to the terms set forth below: What is Covered This limited warranty covers defects in materials and workmanship in this products.
+The warranty obligations of Kramer Electronics for this product are limited to the terms set forth below: What is Covered This limited warranty covers defects in materials and workmanship in this product.

-> [!NOTE]
-Highlights information that users should take into account, even when skimming.

-> [!IMPORTANT]
-Crucial information necessary for users to succeed.

-> [!WARNING]
-Critical content demanding immediate user attention due to potential risks.